pinot-contrib/pinot-docs/basics/data-import/schema-conforming-transformer.md

 * Moves fields which don't exist in the schema and have the suffix `_noIndex` into the `unindexableExtras` field (the field name is configurable)
 * Moves any remaining fields which don't exist in the schema into the `indexableExtras` field (the field name is configurable)

-The `unindexableExtras` field allows the transformer to separate fields which don't need indexing (because they are only retrieved, not searched) from those that do.
+The `unindexableExtras` field allows the transformer to separate fields that don't need indexing (because they are only retrieved, not searched) from those that do.

 ## SchemaConformingTransformer Configuration